 We enter our story at a point where the blackboxed actor-network of protectionism in Ireland has sought to ensure its continued existence through mobilizing the new coalition government, itself an actor-network, which came to power following the 1948 general election.
-However, protectionism was facing difficulty, with industrial inefficiency, migration from the land, unemployment, emigration and the balance of payments all increasing.
+However, protectionism was facing difficulty, with industrial inefficiency, migration from the land, unemployment and emigration all increasing and the balance of payments deteriorating.
 Now acting as spokesperson for protectionism, the new government attempted to define the problem as one requiring industrial development built around a new conception, the Industrial Development Authority.
-On its own, this idea is insufficient to counter the challenge from the 'industrial inefficiency / migration from the land / unemployment / emigration / balance of payments' hybrid.
+On its own, this idea is insufficient to counter the challenge from the "industrial inefficiency / migration from the land / unemployment / emigration / balance of payments" hybrid.

 However, from here, we trace the accumulation of actors whose interests are translated and aligned, such that they become enrolled and mobilized into action.
 With protectionism under threat, members of government posited a new organization, the IDA, as the vehicle through which to achieve a more efficient use of protective measures and independent industrial development.
-The Department of Finance initially proved unwilling to back the proposal, preferring instead the laissez faire approach of private enterprise seeking out opportunity.
-If the proposal were to go ahead, Finance was of the view that it would need to be an advisory board, and not a 'gang of crackpot socialist planners', and that it would need to gain the confidence of the business community (PM, P35B/75, 31-December-1948).
+The Department of Finance, as spokesperson for the civil service, initially proved unwilling to back the proposal, preferring instead the laissez faire approach of private enterprise seeking out opportunity.
+If the proposal were to go ahead, Finance was of the view that it would need to be an advisory board, and not a "gang of crackpot socialist planners", and that it would need to gain the confidence of the business community (LEE, 1989, p.310).
 Finance's influence would be assured through controlling the staffing of all but the most senior positions.